aripiprazole/ekko/article.md

 data class Alt(val id: Ident, val patterns: List<Pat>, val exp: Exp)
 ```

-So, `Pat` are representations of patterns, that in this moment, will not be taken in-deep, to maintain the simplicity.
+So, `Pat` are representations of patterns, that at this moment, will not be taken in-deep, to maintain the simplicity.
 But currently have a representation of name identifiers.

 ```kotlin
 // Pat.kt